nirupamm/Weather-App/README.md

 Features:

-Fetches live weather data using the OpenWeatherMap API Provides temperature, weather description, and icon for any city Interactive search bar with error messages for empty or invalid inputs Styled with a responsive, user-friendly design
+Fetches live weather data using the OpenWeatherMap API, Provides temperature, weather description, and icon for any city, Interactive search bar with error messages for empty or invalid inputs, Styled with a responsive, user-friendly design.